benfred/py-spy/README.md

 More details on this here: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container
 Note that this will remove the existing pods and create those again.

-### Running py-spy in Alpine Linux
+### How do I install py-spy on Alpine Linux?

 Alpine python opts out of the `manylinux` wheels: [pypa/pip#3969 (comment)](https://github.com/pypa/pip/issues/3969#issuecomment-247381915).
-Before installing py-spy on Alpine docker containers do:
+You can override this behaviour to use pip to install py-spy on Alpine by going:

     echo 'manylinux1_compatible = True' > /usr/local/lib/python3.7/site-packages/_manylinux.py